 Refusal to comply with clearly stated policies or directions issued by any university official acting in the performance of his or her duties, including RA’s and security personnel.

 Refusal to comply with sanctions/penalties imposed by any of the campus-based judicial officers or judicial bodies.

-Possession or use of fireworks of any variety on all college-owned or leased property or at any college-sponsored activity.
+Possession or use of fireworks of any variety on all university-owned or leased property or at any university-sponsored activity.

 Forgery/Falsification of Records

-Providing false identification or information to Voorhees College officials.
+Providing false identification or information to Voorhees University officials.
 The forgery or unauthorized alteration or unauthorized use of any Voorhees document.

 To play a game of chance and/or make wagers, for money or anything of value.

 Verbal, physical, written or mental abuse, threats, abuse of personal property, public incrimination, defamation of character or stalking.

 Inflicting physical violence on any individual; any activity calculated to embarrass, harass, or impose physical, emotional, or mental strain on any individual; or any activity that would in any way jeopardize the physical, moral, or scholastic wellbeing of any individual.